jicheolha/crypto-trading-bot/README.md

 # Keltrader

-A fully automatic algorithmic trading system that trades cryptocurrency perpetual futures 24/7.
+Making money is so easy.
+Keltrader is a fully automatic algorithmic trading system that trades cryptocurrency perpetual futures 24/7.
 The bot identifies low-volatility consolidation patterns and enters positions when volatility expands, capturingmomentum breakouts in either direction.

 **Capabilities:**
 - Real-time signal generation using Bollinger Band / Keltner Channel squeeze detection